 Operational risks are regularly reviewed, including an annual in-depth analysis and discussion at risk assessment meetings with senior management and relevant Committees.
-During the latter part of 2018 a major programme, Future Platform Initiative, has been initiated across the LGIM division aimed at enhancing operational processes to enable future scalability.
-This is anticipated to further enhance controls and further mitigate the risks of loss or reputational damage from operational risk events.
+The Company's Future Platform Initiative is a major programme across the LGIM division aimed at enhancing operational processes to enable future scalability, and continues to further enhance controls and further mitigate the risks of loss or reputational damage from operational risk events.